-On to other news, for my 260th day, I wanted to have a real strong workout and I did.
-I went up 5lbs on squat, bench press and barbell rows.
+On to other news, for my 260th day, I wanted to have a really strong workout and I did.
+I went up 5lbs on the squat, bench press, and barbell rows.

 This is only the second time that I am doing the sets this way, but I can feel the difference.
 It is almost as if I can feel my body growing more muscular, I know that might not sound possible, but check it out, start doing 5 sets of 5 reps in squats, start at a light weight, and put 5lbs more on the bar for every workout, and you will see too.

 It is not my idea, nor is it Mehdi of stronglifts.com as he says many times, it is the idea of Reg Park who was a weight lifter and bodybuilder in the 1950s, boy that is sounding like a long time ago!